 The researchers noted that one problem in the medical community is that once a practice is established it becomes difficult for healthcare providers to abandon its use.
 They hope the results of their study will inspire more research and studies to identify dangerous and outdated medical practices.

 Malpractice Lawyers in Washington, D.C. and Baltimore, Maryland

-With more than three decades of successful experience, the legal team at Schochor, Federico and Staton, P.A. serve injured clients and their families, fighting to achieve top compensation for injuries caused by medical negligence.
+With more than three decades of successful experience, the legal team at Schochor, Staton, Goldberg, and Cardea, P.A. serve injured clients and their families, fighting to achieve top compensation for injuries caused by medical negligence.
 Contact us today to schedule a free consultation.